MicrosoftDocs/power-automate-docs/articles/email-customization.md

 <!--Todo-->

-Blogpost of an example [here](https://flow.microsoft.com/blog/multiple-attachments-single-email/).
+Blog post of an example [here](https://flow.microsoft.com/blog/multiple-attachments-single-email/).

 Check out the comments for more tips.